Mesh

 NEOVIM_BIN="${NEOVIM_BIN:-nvim}" bash scripts/verify-m036-s02.sh

-That proof is intentionally bounded to the shared syntax corpus plus the native meshc lsp path.
-It does not imply Tree-sitter support or support for third-party Neovim plugin-manager packaging.
+That proof exercises the interpolation/decorator corpus, the current language-surface fixture, compiler-derived keyword/operator/delimiter/visible-punctuation probes, and the native meshc lsp path.
+It does not imply semantic-token or Tree-sitter support, or support for third-party Neovim plugin-manager packaging.

 Best-effort editors